Chart Color Schemes

 Infrastructure

-Theodore has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Theodore has moderate levels of nearby infrastructure activity, ranking in the 49thth percentile nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified four projects potentially impacting the region: Banks Gateway Estate, Calwell Retirement Living Precinct, Calwell Public Housing Development, and EV Fast Charging Infrastructure at Calwell Shopping Centre.
-The following details these key projects:.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified four projects likely impacting the area: Banks Gateway Estate, Calwell Retirement Living Precinct, Calwell Public Housing Development, and EV Fast Charging Infrastructure - Calwell (Calwell Shopping Centre).
+The following details those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.